ythecombinator/xzibit/README.md

 #### Setup the project's basic info

 Some of basic metadata from your slides will be rendered from a [`config.json`](/src/config.json) file.
-This is done to make it easier to change some general data - like the site *name* or *descrption*.
+This is done to make it easier to change some general data - like the presentation *name* or *descrption*.
 The `config.json` initial structure is:

 ```json
 {